 According to newly released financial statements, the University of Bath awarded a £45,000 pay rise to its vice-chancellor, Dame Glynis Breakwell, in 2015-16.
 The 11 per cent uplift took her salary, including benefits, to £451,000 – which is likely to make her the highest-paid vice-chancellor in the UK.
 THE’s review of Russell Group pay showed that Alice Gast, Imperial College London’s president, was the highest individual earner in the elite group last year, on £430,000.

-Her overall remuneration for work in the sector is thought to be even closer to £500,000, given that she received £10,000 last year as a non-executive director of the Student Loans Company and £34,000 as director of the Universities Superannuation Scheme’s trustee board.
+Her overall remuneration for work in the sector is thought to be closer to £500,000, given that she received £10,000 last year as a non-executive director of the Student Loans Company and £34,000 as director of the Universities Superannuation Scheme’s trustee board.

 Dame Glynis’ pay rise “reflects her excellent track record and the confidence placed in her leadership of the senior team and the wider university community”, said a Bath spokesman, who added that her remuneration was “comparable with that of long-standing vice-chancellors in other successful universities”.